General advice and support

 The objective of the NSP is to reduce the transmission of blood borne viruses and reduce drug related harm amongst people who inject drugs and the wider community.
 Our NSP program is offered through a non-judgemental and friendly environment and for many young people who inject drugs, it is often their first point of contact with the health service system.
 NSP provides opportunities to access an otherwise difficult to reach population and provide information on prevention, treatment and health maintenance.

-Counselling and Support - evidence based, therapeutic case management services provided to young people experiencing problems with alcohol and other drug use.
+Counselling and Support - evidence based, therapeutic case management services provided to young people experiencing problems with alcohol, tobacco, and other drug use.
+We also provide information and support to families, parents and carers.
 Outreach and onsite appointments available.

 Illicit Drug Diversion Initiative (IDDI) - provides assessment, brief intervention and treatment to young people diverted under the IDDI Police Diversion Program to address illicit drug use behaviours.